The South Esk pine trees growing on the banks of the Apsley River just north of Tasmania's Freycinet National Park live a precarious life.

 South Esk Pines.
 Photo: Wayne Lawler/Ecopix.

-Tasmanian devil.
+The habitat protected is suitable for animals such as the Tasmanian devil.
 Photo: Matthew Newton.

 South Esk Pine Reserve protects one of largest stands of nationally endangered South Esk pine trees left in the world, as well as the nationally vulnerable community, black gum-South Esk pine forests.